College of Dental Medicine

 Battery Recycling is widely promoted by EH&S to help prevent contamination of the environment by heavy metals and other toxic chemicals from batteries.
 Used battery collection containers can be found in the hallways of P&S, PH, and Black.
 Please refer to the battery recycling guidelines prior to disposal.

-Dental chair traps contain trace amount of amalgam and must be placed in an EH&S provided pre-labeled 5-gallon collection container located on each floor.
+Dental chair traps may contain trace amounts of amalgam.
+Chair side traps should be deposited into amalgam waste containers if there is visible debris on the strainer.
+If the strainer is clear or contains only residual saliva, blood or other fluids, it should be discarded in the regular trash, or a red regulated medical waste container, respectively, and must be in an EH&S provided pre-labeled 5-gallon collection container located on each floor.
 Do not rinse or otherwise attempt to clean particle traps prior to placement in the containers.

 Fluorescent lamps are managed as a universal waste per NYSDEC requirements.
 All fluorescent lamps contain mercury and must not be placed in the trash.
 Facilities routinely changes fluorescent lamps and properly disposes of them through EH&S. If a fluorescent lamp needs to be changed please notify CUMC Facilities.
 Please refer to the EH&S lamp recycling website for additional information.

 Lead foil from the X-ray film process must be placed in the Lead Foil Recycling Containers, which are located next to the X-Ray developer units.
 When full, these containers are sent for recycling.
 Do not place the plastic component of the film or the film itself into these containers.

 All full and partially full local anesthetic carpules (lidocaine, Marcaine, bupivacaine) are to be collected in designated containers.
 Empty carpules are to be discarded in sharps containers.